Torres1982/Wipro_Web_View_Android/README.md

 ### Feature Work:
 1. Kill the current Activity when starting a new Activity.
 UPDATED
-1. When clicking the Registration button, start the new Activity and display passed values.
+1. When clicking the Registration button, start the new Activity with loaded WebView and pre-populate the input text fields with passed values from Android.
 UPDATED